 . . .
 1769, that is.
 Sorry, Bryan Adams.
 If the Enlightenment-era botanist Sir Joseph Banks had a LinkedIn profile, he’d be the connection we’d block from our newsfeeds.
 This distinguished-looking Englishman served as president of the United Kingdom’s Royal Society for over four decades, was an influential proponent of settlement in Australia, sailed the

-More than a hundred years ago, a young woman disappeared under mysterious circumstances.
+More than 100 years ago, a young woman disappeared under mysterious circumstances.
 However, the police can’t help solve this cold case.
-If you’re an historian who sits in front of your television night after night watching reruns of “Law & Order: SVU,” dust off your archival gloves and put on your “Rocky” soundtrack because
+If you’re an historian who sits in front of your television night after night watching reruns of “Law & Order: SVU,” dust off your archival gloves and put on your “Rocky” soundtrack because this

 In her nearly fifteen years crisscrossing England on horseback, Celia had survived roadside accidents, lousy weather and overpriced meals at the 17th century version of a tourist trap—but highway men were a first.
 A few miles outside the town of Whitchurch in Shropshire, two men had burst from the dense woods and onto the road.